Masahiro Chono: Later career (2010–2023)

 In March 2010, Chono portrayed Nobunaga Oda in two matches during a Samurai Festival after leaving New Japan.
 Chono wrestled AKIRA, who portrayed Mitsuhide Akechi, on both days, winning the first match and losing the second.
 On August 15, 2010, Chono returned to New Japan to serve as the special ring announcer for the G1 Climax final match between Hiroshi Tanahashi and Satoshi Kojima.
 On November 5 and 6, Chono appeared in a series of shows in Taiwan for All Japan.
 On November 5, Chono and Mutoh defeated the Voodoo Murders (TARU and Rene Dupree).
 The following day, Chono teamed with Mutoh and Masakatsu Funaki to defeat the Voodoo Murders (Dupree, KENSO, and Joe Doering).
 In December 2010, Chono began working for Antonio Inoki's Inoki Genome Federation as a booker.

 On March 6, 2011, Chono entered Pro Wrestling ZERO1 for their 10th Anniversary Show, where he defeated Daichi Hashimoto in his debut match.
 On April 17, 2011, Chono wrestled for Osaka Pro, where he teamed with Kuuga and Orochi in a losing effort against Shodai Tiger Mask, Billyken Kid, and Tsubasa.
 On August 14, 2011, Chono returned to Osaka Pro, teaming with TAJIRI and Zeus in a victory over JOKER (Kuuga, Orochi, and Tadasuke).
 On October 3, 2011, Chono returned to NJPW for a Team Wolf reunion match, teaming with Hiroyoshi Tenzan and Hiro Saito to defeat Osamu Nishimura, Koji Kanemoto, and Shinjiro Otani.

 In January 2013, Chono signed with All Japan Pro Wrestling (AJPW) as an advisor.
 On August 25, 2013, Chono teamed with Joe Doering and defeated KENSO and AJPW President Nobuo Shiraishi in an exhibition tag team match.
 Chono left AJPW in 2014.

 After returning to freelance, Chono wrestled once in eight years: a six man tag team match for Dotonbori Pro Wrestling on April 13, 2014.
 He teamed with Daisuke Masaoka and Hayata in a loss to Super Delfin, Hub, and Gran Hamada.
-Since 2014, Chono's appearances have been limited to non-active roles such as commentary, talk battles and special appearances.
+From 2014, Chono's appearances were limited to non-active roles such as commentary, talk battles and special appearances.
 In a 2017 interview, Chono did not completely rule out the possibility of a return to the ring but believed it would be unlikely due to various injuries.
 In 2021, he revealed that he had been suffering from spinal stenosis and underwent surgery for it, which was successful.

-In a 2022 interview, Chono discussed how Keiji Muto requested to have his retirement match with Chono but was unsure if he could compete.
+In a 2022 interview, Chono discussed how Keiji Muto requested to have his retirement match with him but was unsure if he could compete.
 On February 21, 2023, Chono was challenged to an impromptu match by Muto during Muto's retirement show at the Tokyo Dome, which Chono won.
+Chono announced his own retirement following the match.